 - Executive dashboards require pixel-perfect polish

-The truth no one mentions: all three tools are excellent at their core job — turning data into dashboards.
-Your ecosystem (Microsoft vs Salesforce), connector needs (10 vs 1,000), and budget ($14/user vs $134K/year) matter more than feature comparisons.
+All three excel at turning data into dashboards.
+Your ecosystem (Microsoft vs Salesforce), connector needs (10 vs 1,000), and budget ($14 per user vs $134K/year) matter more than feature checklists.

 Ready to decide?
-Start with a Power BI free trial (no credit card required), request a Domo demo to see the connector library, and sign up for Tableau Public to test visualization capabilities before committing.
+Start a Power BI free trial, request a Domo demo, and try Tableau Public before committing.

 Last updated: January 2026.
-Pricing verified via Vendr marketplace data, vendor websites, and hands-on testing.
+Pricing verified via Vendr marketplace data, vendor websites, and independent analysis.
 ROI data sourced from published Nucleus Research and Forrester TEI studies.

 External Resources